 Kohlrabi can be chopped and added to soups or stews, or boiled and added to mashed potatoes or other mashed root vegetables.

-Kohlrabi can also be roasted: cut them into wedges or chunks, toss with a bit of oil, sprinkle with salt, and roast in a hot oven until brown and tender.
+Kohlrabi is a delightful surprise when roasted: it turns remarkably sweet.
+Peel the bulbs and cut them into wedges or chunks, toss with a bit of oil, sprinkle with salt, and roast in a hot oven until brown and tender.
+See a recipe for Roasted Kohlrabi here.